Movatterモバイル変換

 Evaluate a combination of detector, tracking method and ReID model on standard MOT dataset or you custom one by

-Detections and embeddings are stored for the selected YOLO and ReID model respectively, which then be loaded into any tracking algorithm.
+add--gsi to your command for postprocessing the MOT results by gaussian smoothed interpolation.
+Detections and embeddings are stored for the selected YOLO and ReID model respectively.
+They can then be loaded into any tracking algorithm.
 Avoiding the overhead of repeatedly generating this data.

 Evolution